rtrader58/AZ-140T00-Configuring-and-Operating-Windows-Virtual-Desktops-Godeploy-/Lab 4 Errata.md

 W32TM /resync /force  <br>

+Or  <br>

+If the time sync failed on the VM because the change was too large.
+Manually changed the date/time to current date/time  <br>

 # Lab 4 - Connect to session hosts (Entra ID)

 ### Exercise 1: Validate the functionality of Microsoft Entra joined Azure Virtual Desktop session hosts by connecting to them from a Windows 11 client